 Yet it’s not just the legal aspect companies must consider.
 Whilst some countries have decriminalized homosexuality, the cultural and social landscape could be very different.

 “Companies need to also audit the cultural and social context as these can undermine legal policies and pose a risk to certain employees.”

 With these audits and evaluations completed, companies can support their employees by fully briefing them to make an informed decision.

-“When international placements are offered, businesses should be flagging to their LGBT+ employees that the countries might not be a safe option for them rather than counting them out entirely.
+“When international placements are offered, businesses should be flagging to their LGBTQ+ employees that the countries might not be a safe option for them rather than counting them out entirely.
 It’s important to fully inform them and give them the choice rather than deciding for them – which would be considered a benevolent bias.”

 “Companies should be reassuring their employees that if they decline the opportunity, that’s okay,” he says.
 “There shouldn’t be repercussions to their career.
 Is there another way they can get experience?”

-This, of course, not only benefits LGBT+ employees but everybody.
+This, of course, not only benefits LGBTQ+ employees but everybody.
 “Others disadvantaged by these policies can include those who have carers or are carers themselves, who have children to look after or have some form of disability.”